jundalisay/superblist/content/en/research/keynes/general-theory/chapter-23b.md

 Bentham defined "projectors" as people who pursue wealth by invention or improvement, needing wealth in the process. <!-- , or even of any other object, endeavour, by the assistance of wealth, to strike into any channel of invention ... upon all such persons as, in the line of any of their pursuits, aim at anything that can be called improvement. ...
 It falls, in short, upon every application of the human powers, in which ingenuity stands in need of wealth for its assistance.” --> Of course Bentham is right in protesting the laws which stand in the way of taking legitimate risks.
 He says= “A prudent man will not pick out the good projects from the bad, for he will not meddle with projects at all.”[25]

-It may be doubted, perhaps, whether the above is just what Adam Smith intended by his term.
-Or is it that we are hearing in Bentham (though writing in March 1787 from “Crichoff in White Russia”) the voice of nineteenth-century England speaking to the eighteenth?
+Is the above what Adam Smith intended by his term?
+Or is it that we are hearing in Bentham (though writing in March 1787 from “Crichoff in White Russia”) the voice of 19th-century England speaking to the 18th?

 For nothing short of the exuberance of the greatest age of the inducement to investment could have made it possible to lose sight of the theoretical possibility of its insufficiency.